Yunhuang-Liu/libStructedLightCamera/README.md

 Then install cmake,Eigen and OpenCV(built with Eigen).
 If you want to a higher performance, make sure your computer have a NVIDIA GPU and install CUDA.
 Finally,cmake, built and install it.
+## 1.2 Ubuntu
+**as same as windows install step,but you shoud install usbseral SDK and huaray SDK which based on the Linux system.
+because of that our code is only provid Windows lib kit.
 # 2. How do I use it?
 ***
 You can find a StructedlightCameraConfig.cmake file in your install path.